The show must go on: 65th annual Band-O-Rama draws large crowd despite snow

 People are also reading…

+Kenosha Unified students in grades five through 12 perform at the 65th annual "Band-O-Rama" on Saturday.
+As a combined group, all musicians pl…

-The groups play their own music sets, but came together for the beginning of the festival to play the "Star Spangled Banner," and "Stars and Stripes Forever" at the end of the festival.
+The groups play their own music sets, but came together for the beginning of the festival to play the "Star Spangled Banner," and "Stars and Stripes Forever" at the end of the program.

-"We try to alternate between having perhaps somebody who's got a little bit of higher profile, or is a composer, with somebody who's a little bit more local, so that we can connect students as well who might be interested in in pursuing music after high school, whether it's as a major or just as wanting to continue to play," Plank said.
-"So you know, we like to try to connect with Carthage, Parkside, Whitewater and Milwaukee and bring in those people as well."
+"We try to alternate between having somebody who's got a higher profile, or is a composer, with somebody who's a little bit more local, so that we can connect students as well who might be interested in in pursuing music after high school," Plank said.
+"We like to connect with Carthage, Parkside, Whitewater and Milwaukee and bring in those people as well."

+Over a thousand Kenosha Unified students braved the weather to perform in the 65th annual "Band-O-Rama" on Saturday.
+Students in fifth grade t…

-The festival was extra-special this year as it did not have any COVID-19 restrictions and precautious like the previous year.
+The festival was different for 2023 as it had none of the COVID-19 restrictions and precautious of the previous year.

-"Last year, we did a modified festival, because we had we had concerns, in particular from leadership and our school board about bringing 2,000 plus people, plus students, together all at one time," Plank said.
-"So for many people, this is the first "normal," if you will, 'Band-O-Rama' in three years."
+"So for many people, this is the first 'normal' Band-O-Rama in three years," Plank said.

 The Kenosha Unified music festivals, which also include choral and orchestral festivals, are self-funded events.

-"The only way we keep these events running for kids is through the ticket sales, and we did a 50/50 raffle," Plank said.
-"So it's just really great that we've got that kind of community support for keeping these programs alive and well."
+"The only way we keep these events running for kids is through the ticket sales, and ... a 50/50 raffle," Plank said.
+"It's great that have that kind of community support for keeping these programs alive and well."

 Band-O-Rama was the first of many music festivals this winter and spring.
 The Choral Festival at Indian Trail High School and Academy, 6800 60th Ave., will be held Feb.
 18 at 6:30 p.m.
 Tickets can be purchased at KUSD.edu/finearts.